emboldagency/wphaven-connect/readme.txt

 # A plugin that provides functionality to connect to WPHaven.

 == Changelog ==

+= 0.4.2 =
+* Combine PHP and DB API routes into one /server-info route.
+Add a wp-cli command for fetching it

 = 0.4.1 =
 * Fix for the PHP Basic version number string